-Sign up for Cooper LLC begins on November 16 for students who are Junior standing and above.
-Please go to The Department of Residence Life webpage and click on "Room Reservations".
-By signing a contract for Cooper LLC, you are signing an academic year long contract that is legally binding.
-You will receive information on the School of Agriculture interview process for Cooper LLC shortly after you sign up with Residence Life.
-Should you not meet the criteria during the interview process, your contract with the Department of Residence Life is sill legally binding and you will need to sign up for a different residence hall for 2016-17.
+Sign up for Cooper LLC returning students begins in February.
+You are signing an academic year long contract that is legally binding.
+Should you not meet the criteria during the placement process through the School of Agriculture, your contract with the Department of Residence Life is still legally binding and you will need to sign up for a different residence hall for 2019-20.

 Cooper Living and Learning Center